datea/datea-api/doc/DateoApi.md

   'bottom_left_latitude', 'bottom_left_longitude' and 'top_right_latitude', 'top_right_longitude' GET params need to be present (both) to filter dateos by a geographic bounding box (bottom left and top right).

 * Within distance to point: 'distance', 'latitude' and 'longitude' GET params need to be present.
 Filters dateos within given distance in meters from given point.
 Position given as decimal latitude and longitude params, distance in meters as an integer.

+### DateoStatus Endpoint
+Dateo status objects are used to assign states to dateos for administrative purposes inside campaigns.
+It only works in the context of a campaign, and can only be assigned by campaign owners.

+allowed methods = GET, POST, PATCH, DELETE

+Endpoints:

+* List: /api/v2/dateo_status/
+* Detail: /api/v2/dateo_status/\<id\>/
+* Schema: /api/v2/dateo_status/schema/

+####POST
+  {
+		campaign   : campaign id or campaign object, dateo      : dateo id or dateo object, status     : 'new', 'reviewed' or 'solved',
+  }